What’s Your Mindset Type? And How You Can Fix It If You Have A Fixed Mindset

 1. Acknowledge your fixed mindset beliefs.

 The first step is to become aware of the areas in which you have a fixed mindset.
-Once you know where your fixed mindset beliefs are, you can start to challenge them.
+Once you know where your fixed-mindset beliefs are, you can start challenging them.

 2. Challenge your fixed mindset beliefs.